Roadtrip the Eastern Sierra in 4 Days

 If you’ve got more time to kill and want to head further south along 395.
 Hike the North Fork of Big Pine Creek.
 Hunt down the Mobius Arch.
 Try your hand at a permit to summit Mt.
 Whitney, the highest point in the lower 48 states—permits are required to enter the Whitney Zone.
 Visit Devils Postpile National Monument to see some spectacular basalt columns.

 Have you been to the Eastern Sierra?
-What are your picks for a long weekend on the East Side?
+What are your picks for an Eastern Sierra roadtrip?